legerch/develop-memo/Documentations/Developpement/IDE/VsCode/README.md

 - [Markdown All in One][plugin-markdown]
   - `Mardown/extension/print/Absolute Img Path` : By default, this setting is enable, disable it to make your `.html` **moveable** when using an `images` folder
   - `Mardown/extension/print/Img To Base64` : Can be useful to include images directly into `.html` files to get ride of the `images` folder when generate `.html`
+- [Markdown emoji][plugin-markdown-emoji] : Use to add support for emoji in markdwon files (see [Github emoji cheat-sheet][github-list-emoji] for available emoji)
 - [Todo Tree][plugin-todo-tree]
 - [Vscode-icons][plugin-vscode-icons]
 - [Color Highlight][plugin-color-highlight]
-- [Embedded Linux Kernel Dev][plugin-kernel-dev]: Useful to support _device-tree_ files and to find associated documentation (bindings and drivers).
+- [Embedded Linux Kernel Dev][plugin-kernel-dev] : Useful to support _device-tree_ files and to find associated documentation (bindings and drivers).
 Be careful, this extension have dependencies packages, check `README` of it to install them !

 # 4. Snippets